Blue giant: Evolution

 There are other highly evolved hot stars not generally referred to as blue giants: Wolf–Rayet stars, highly luminous and distinguished by their extreme temperatures and prominent helium and nitrogen emission lines; post-AGB stars forming planetary nebulae, similar to Wolf–Rayet stars but smaller and less massive; blue stragglers, uncommon luminous blue stars observed apparently on the main sequence in clusters where main-sequence stars of their luminosity should have evolved into giants or supergiants; and the true blue supergiants, the most massive stars evolved beyond blue giants and identified by the effects of greater expansion on their spectra.

-A purely theoretical group of stars could be formed when red dwarfs finally exhaust their core hydrogen trillions of years into the future.
+A purely theoretical group of stars may form when red dwarfs finally exhaust their core hydrogen trillions of years into the future.
 These stars are convective through their depth and are expected to very slowly increase both their temperature and luminosity as they accumulate more and more helium until eventually they cannot sustain fusion and they quickly collapse to white dwarfs.
-Although these stars can become hotter than the Sun they will never become more luminous, so are hardly blue giants as we see them today.
-The name blue dwarf has been coined although that name could easily be confusing.
+Although these stars can become hotter than the Sun, they will never become more luminous, so are hardly blue giants as we see them today.